-Generally the Company will invest in the investments to which it is dedicated including approved securities which are transferable securities admitted to or dealt on a regulated market or in a market in an UK or an EEA State which is regulated, operates regularly and is open to the public, units in collective investment schemes, warrants, derivatives and forward transactions, money market instruments and deposits.
-Derivatives and forward transactions will only be used by the Company for Efficient Portfolio Management purposes and the Company may only use derivatives and forward transactions for investment purposes on the giving of 60 days' notice to shareholders.
+Generally the Company will invest in the investments to which it is dedicated including approved securities which are transferable securities admitted to or dealt on a regulated market or in a market in UK or an EEA State which is regulated, operates regularly and is open to the public, units in collective investment schemes, warrants, derivatives and forward transactions, money market instruments and deposits.
+The Company may also invest in physical gold.
+Derivatives and forward transactions will only be used by the Company for Efficient Portfolio Management purposes and the Company may only use derivatives and forward transactions for investment purposes on the giving of 60 days' notice to Shareholders.